|

 temples and sites along the paths to its peak.
 The area is green all

-located at the Dujiangyan scenery spot of Chengdu, Sichuan province.
+is located at the Dujiangyan scenery spot of Chengdu, Sichuan

+province.
 It is a famous mountain of Taoism.
-Surrounded by countless peaks and
+Surrounded by countless

-densely covered by ancient trees whose branches reaching the sky, the
+peaks and densely covered by ancient trees whose branches reaching

-mountain was named "Mt.
-Qingcheng" (Green Town in Chinese).
-The
+the sky, the mountain was named "Mt.
+Qingcheng" (Green Town in

-mountain includes two parts-the anterior Mt.
-Qingcheng and the
+Chinese).
+The mountain includes two parts-the anterior Mt.
+Qingcheng

-posterior Mt.
+and the posterior Mt.
 Qingcheng.
-The anterior mountain is famous for its
+The anterior mountain is famous for

-beautiful scenery and numerous cultural and historic sites; while the
+its beautiful scenery and numerous cultural and historic sites;

-posterior mountain is noted for its paradisiacal scenery, primitive
+while the posterior mountain is noted for its paradisiacal scenery,

-and brilliant, gorgeous and mysterious.
-With its annually average
+primitive and brilliant, gorgeous and mysterious.
+With its annually

-wonderful mountain and happy place), "the fairyland on earth".
+(means wonderful mountain and happy place), "the fairyland on

 Use your browsers "Go Back" button to return to the previous page